 Mountain biking is welcome on nearly all DuPont State Recreational Forest's (DSRF) trails.
 However, riders must be careful to control their speed at all times and not endanger or disrupt other's use of the forest.
 DSRF is not a bike park, the trails are for multiple uses.
 You may encounter equestrians, hikers and other bike riders.
-Electric assisted bicycles (E-Bikes) are not allowed on DSRF roads or trails.
+Self-propelled electric bicycles (E-Bikes) are not allowed on DSRF roads or trails.

 Corn Mill Shoals, Fawn Lake, Lake

 Imaging, and Guion Farm are better parking areas for mountain biking.